Drexel Burnham Lambert: Downfall

-1986-1989
+1986–1989

 According to Dan Stone, a former Drexel executive, the firm's aggressive culture led many Drexel employees to stray into unethical, and sometimes illegal, conduct.
 Milken himself viewed the securities laws, rules and regulations with some degree of contempt, feeling they hindered the free flow of trade.
 He was under nearly constant scrutiny from the Securities and Exchange Commission from 1979 onward, in part because he often condoned unethical and illegal behavior by his colleagues at Drexel's operation in Beverly Hills.
 He personally called Joseph, however, who believed in following the rules to the letter, on several occasions with ethical questions.

 The firm was first rocked on May 12, 1986, when Dennis Levine, a managing director in Drexel's M&A department, was charged with insider trading.
 Levine had joined Drexel only a year earlier.
 Unknown to Drexel management, he had spent his entire Wall Street career trading on inside information.
 Levine pleaded guilty to four felonies, and implicated one of his recent partners, super-arbitrageur Ivan Boesky.
 Largely based on information Boesky promised to provide about his dealings with Milken, the SEC initiated an investigation of Drexel on November 17.
 Two days later, Rudy Giuliani, then the United States Attorney for the Southern District of New York, launched his own investigation.
 Ominously, Milken refused to cooperate with Drexel's own internal investigation, only speaking through his attorneys.
 A year later, Martin Siegel, the co-head of M&A, pleaded guilty to sharing inside information with Boesky during his tenure at Kidder, Peabody.

 For two years, Drexel steadfastly denied any wrongdoing, claiming that the criminal and SEC investigations into Milken's activities were based almost entirely on the statements of Boesky, an admitted felon looking to reduce his sentence.
 This was not enough to keep the SEC from suing Drexel in September 1988 for insider trading, stock manipulation, defrauding its clients and stock parking (buying stocks for the benefit of another).
 All of the transactions involved Milken and his department.
 The most intriguing charge was that Boesky paid Drexel $5.3 million in 1986 for Milken's share of profits from illegal trading.
 Earlier in the year, Boesky characterized the payment as a consulting fee to Drexel.
-Around the same year, Giuliani began seriously considering indicting Drexel under the powerful Racketeer Influenced and Corrupt Organizations Act.
+Around the same year, Giuliani began seriously considering indicting Drexel under the powerful Racketeer Influenced and Corrupt Organizations (RICO) Act.
 Drexel was potentially liable under the doctrine of respondeat superior, which holds that companies are responsible for an employee's crimes.